 But why language is so important here is we have a world and a health system that is at the intersection of racialization, minoritization and capitalism.
 And because we have a society that layers out with white on top and Brown and Black on the bottom or men on top and women on the bottom or able-bodied on the top.
 You can go on.

 That you almost have to in every situation ask yourself, how is this current situation perpetuating in this current moment these historic injustices that have that layering but also the insured and uninsured on top?
 And because bottom line and payer mix, think about the language of payer mix.
 Who's heard that one?
 The payer mix is bad.
-That generally means Black and Brown patients are certainly poor patients.
+That generally means Black and Brown patients and certainly poor patients.

 But the language we use is so critical to name.
 So the first thing we have to do is name, and Camara Jones has been terrific on talking about all the ways we should name this, but we must explicitly name.
 I don't like equity.
 What does equity mean?
 It sounds like an investment.
 We need to talk about racism in other forms of systemic exclusion.